kgjerde/corporaexplorer/README.md

-A more typical corpus can be downloaded for testing [here](https://ndownloader.figshare.com/files/14626970) – this is a document collection scraped from the Russian governmental website kremlin.ru (more info [here](https://figshare.com/s/820c105c12755d853801)).
+A more typical corpus can be downloaded for testing [here](https://ndownloader.figshare.com/files/14626970) – this is a ‘corporaexplorerobject’ based on a document collection scraped from the Russian governmental website kremlin.ru (more info [here](https://figshare.com/s/820c105c12755d853801)).
 The equivalent material in Russian can be downloaded [here](https://figshare.com/s/be0d2cfa195e43160fcb).<sup>[2](#myfootnote2)</sup>